jamesandariese/terraform-docker-hashistack/README.md

 ### Bootstrap vault

+NOTE: If you are recovering from a disaster, you will perform recovery steps instead of bootstrapping vault.
+Continue here if you're not planning on restoring a consul snapshot.
+Continue in Recovery if you will be restoring consul instead of bootstrapping an empty vault.

 Your vault service won't be ready to use yet and it also won't work via its intended `vault.service.consul` address yet.
 This is because none of the vault servers will be unsealed since they won't have any configuration at all.